The Average Cost is the Total Cost divided by the rate of output.

 The average cost of serving 3 patients, for example, is ...

-Suppose that the firm charges all of its patients the same price.
-True
+Suppose that Joan's charges all of its patients the same price.

 Let's do a numerical example that shows this.
 The example also illustrates break even analysis.